sonnyit/java/_posts/2016-06-13-jb-exceptions.md

 ### Multiple catch [&#10548;](#tables)

-When an exception occurs in try block then compiler jumps to the first catch block and from there it sequentially checks the catch block one by one, if it finds a catch block which can handle the raised exception then it executes the code inside that catch block.
-If Compiler doesn’t find any suitable catch block then it shows a system generated message.
+* A try block can be followed by multiple catch blocks.
+* You can add any number of catch blocks after a single try block.
+If an exception occurs in the guarded code, the exception is passed to the first catch block in the list.
+* If the exception type of exception, matches with the first catch block it gets caught.
+If not, the exception is passed down to the next catch block.
+* This continue until the exception is caught or falls through all catches (will shows a system generated message)

 ### Unreachable catch block [&#10548;](#tables)